kw7oe/kw7oe.github.io/content/posts/what-you-might-want-to-know-about-genserver.md

 **2. Storing state.**

 Start by using `Agent`.
-If it provide what you need, that's great.
+If it provides what you need, that's great.
 A rule of thumb is to reach for tool that have a higher level abstraction.
-Only reach out to GenServer as base when you need extra customization.
+Only reach out to GenServer when you need extra customization.

 If `Agent` doesn't fit your requirement, then look into the combination of GenServer and `ETS` instead.
 Avoid writing your own GenServer to track key